• Home

 My Thinking about Retirement needed an adjustment!

-About 12 years ago (at age 55), I created, in my mind, a picture of what it would be like to stop working – commonly referred to as “retirement”.
+About 13 years ago, I created, in my mind, a picture of what it would be like to stop working – commonly referred to as “retirement”.
 I convinced myself that I would find great pleasure in not having to get up early, commute long distances and, as a result, would have more time for relaxation and doing whatever I wanted.
 The vision of what my days would be like, was a source of concern as I realized that the activities’ I thought about would occupy so little of my time, and I might become bored and irrelevant.
 I needed to think this through much more thoroughly.
 So, while I was still working, I decided to slow down and give myself some space to understand how I really wanted to spend my “time”.
 After ~6 months, I started a “phased approach” toward my transition, being comfortable that I could always stop and reverse at any point.

 A Phased Retirement /Life Transition